 16.3 / 4 = 4.0

 So you should target keywords that have a difficulty score of 4.0 or less.

 Our Difficulty Score is an excellent approximation of how hard it is to rank in the top apps for a keyword.
-However, this is an approximation and conditions on the app stores change all the time.
-You still need to continually test and track your keywords to improve your rankings.
+However, this is an approximation, and conditions on the app stores change all the time.
+You still need to test and track your keywords continually to improve your rankings.

 Since the ranking algorithms for iTunes and Google Play are closely guarded secrets, there could be a variety of unknown reasons why you did not rank in the top 10 for those last two keywords.
 The best thing to do is to just replace them with keywords that have a similar Difficulty Score and track the results.

-If you're curious what the Difficulty Scores of your current keywords are, you can find out using our free trial.
+If you're curious about what the Difficulty Scores of your current keywords are, you can find out using our free trial.

-If you have a new or unpublished app, or an app that does not have any keywords in the top 10, you cannot determine a target Difficulty Score.
+If you have a new or unpublished app or an app that does not have any keywords in the top 10, you cannot determine a target Difficulty Score.
 In these cases, we recommend targeting keywords with a Difficulty Score of 3.0 or less.

 Once you publish your app or submit an update, you will have more data and can make adjustments to your keywords using the available data.
 It can be hard to find one-word keywords with a score of 3.0 or less, so remember to also look for multiple-word keywords.
 Getting more specific increases the chances of ranking well for your target keywords.

 Note: Keywords can contain one or multiple individual words.
 The word "castle" is a keyword, but the phrase "castle defense" is also referred to as a keyword in ASO.

 When you sit down to research your keywords, remember these three criteria: Relevance, Traffic, and Difficulty.
 Applying these criteria will help you maximize your ASO potential and thoroughly optimize your keyword string.